Are you scared of giving birth for the first time? Or, for the 10th?

 Related: Tearing Vs. Episiotomy

-What if I have to have a c-section?
+3. What if I need an unplanned c-section?

 In all likelihood, if you end up having a C-section (and you’ve been laboring), your provider has been talking to you about having a C-section for awhile before you actually have one (regardless of the reason you are having one; failure to progress, baby’s heart rate isn’t looking so great etc.).